danielunited/codefolio/README.md

 cd <your-project-name>
 npm run dev     # Will start the local development server at http://localhost:4321 by default

 ```

+## Deployment
+The current branch can be fully static built and deployed on any static hosting platform.

+For deployment methods on various platforms, refer to the [Astro Official Deployment Guide](https://docs.astro.build/en/guides/deploy/).

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.